 Flying the drone always gives new perspectives.
 It's hard to imagine the scale of the sugarcane plantations from the ground.

 A tired sugarcane worker basks in the sun.
-I have no idea how the workers have the energy to do what they do.
+I have no idea how the workers muster the energy to do what they do.
 I got tired just photographing them every day.
-My hours were not even comparable to theirs and of course, clicking a camera button is hardly physical work.
+My hours were not comparable to theirs and of course, clicking a camera button is hardly physical work.

 I've finished shooting the sugarcane workers now.
 Do I have a photo story?
 I feel that I do.
 If you take all the images from the two locations.
 It's not as elaborate as it could be, but, I do think I achieved the kind of balance that I was talking about.
 I stayed long enough to get deeper, below the surface, but clearly not long enough to get something truly intimate.
 The positive side of not staying very long is of course the fact that I'd still had enough time to visit another place.
 One that I visited 9 years ago!
 Stay tuned for that photo diary entry.